 Members of the Friends Board

 Sharon Tinker grew up on a livestock and grain farm north of Manchester in Delaware County in northeast Iowa.
-She received a B.S. in chemical engineering from the University of Iowa and worked for ExxonMobil for 35 years.
+She received a B.S. in chemical engineering from the University of Iowa and then worked for ExxonMobil and lived in large cities for 35 years.
 She moved from Houston, Texas to Ankeny when she retired in 2015 to get back to four seasons and rural America.
 She enjoys reading, volunteering, and watching the Iowa Cubs and Chicago Cubs.
-Sharon joined the Friends Board in July 2016 and is currently the secretary and government liaison.
+Sharon joined the Friends Board in July 2016 and is the Secretary and Membership Coordinator.
 She planted 39 acres of pollinator habitat on her farm in northeast Iowa in 2015 to reduce soil loss and attract native wildlife and has become interested in sustainable agriculture.
+She enjoys the peace and quiet, native flowers, and wildlife at Neal Smith National Wildlife Refuge.

 Austin Steinkamp is originally from Woodward, Iowa and currently resides in Johnston, Iowa.
 He received his B.S. in Accounting from AIB College of Business and works at a local accounting firm called MHCS, PC.
 Austin’s hobbies include hunting, traveling, going to sporting events, and spending time with friends and family.
 Austin’s interest in the refuge comes from growing up on an acreage and being an avid pheasant hunter has piqued his interest in wildlife habitat.
 Austin joined the Friends Board in April of 2023 and is the Treasurer.
 He looks forward to learning and helping with the refuge.